-Ideally, the human health benefits would be estimated based on changes in ambient PM{2.5} concentrations and population exposure, as determined by complete air quality and exposure modeling.
+Ideally, the human health benefits would be estimated based on changes in ambient $PM{2.5}$ concentrations and population exposure, as determined by complete air quality and exposure modeling.
 However, conducting such detailed modeling was not possible within the timeframe for this proposal.
-Note that EPA will conduct full-scale photochemical air quality ss All emissions from increased vehicle use are assumed to occur within the U.S., since fuel efficiency standards would apply only to vehicles produced for sale in the U.S.
+Note that EPA will conduct full-scale photochemical air quality modeling for selected future calendar years as part of the air quality analysis it conducts for the final rule.

-17 By contrast, consumer electricity costs would not include the power lost during transmission.
+^{rr} By contrast, consumer electricity costs would not include the power lost during transmission.
 While consumers indirectly pay for this lost power through higher rates, this power does not appear on their electric meter.